 Co-creator of the social project Inside Light Project, with child refugees in Lesvos, Greece, 2016.

-He collaborate with Getty Reportage and Barcroft Media.
+He collaborate with Getty Reportage.

 "I use photography as a tool of positive change.
 My goal is not only to tell stories and denounce facts, but also to follow up, seeking to collaborate to improve the living conditions of the people and social projects involved in my stories".